-Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level Component Emergency drills will be implemented periodically.
+Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level Impact/Froblem Component Staff will be provided with first aid training Staff will be trained on fire fighting All employees will be received training on emergency conditions Emergency drills will be implemented periodically.
 It will be checked whether all employees attend.
 Face coverings will be available and should be worn by employees in -an enclosed space; -where social distancing isn't always possible; and -where they come into contact with others they do not normally meet.
 All in-person meetings will be limited.
 To the extent possible, meetings will be conducted by telephone or online.
 During any in-person meetings, avoid gathering in groups of more than 10 people and participants must remain at least two (2) meters apart.
 Employees accommodated on-site should be required to minimize contact with people near the site, and in certain cases be prohibited from leaving the site for the duration of their contract, so that contact with local communities is avoided.
 COVID-19 guidance issued by relevant authorities, both national and international (e.g. WHO), will be strictly followed on site.
 A grievance mechanism will be established for workers so that the concerns and complaints of the workers (including any health issues such as Covid-19) can be gathered and resolved.
 It will be developed and updated according to needs.
 Local Community Health and Safety Humans Accidents occurring at the project site, improperly disposed of wastes, noise, gas emissions, and other factors (such as the COVID-19 pandemic) may negatively affect the health and safety of the local community if not managed properly.
-People living in the nearest settlements Monitoring and warning systems for gas emissions will be used for H2S.
-A monitoring system will be used for CO2.
+People living in the nearest settlements Monitoring and warning systems for gas emissions will be used for H 2 S. A monitoring system will be used for CO 2 .
 All hazardous materials will only be transported/stored/used as per project standards and pertinent regulations and appropriate procedures, e.g., adequate spill kits, bunding, correct labeling, material safety data sheet will be available, etc. Emissions of pollutants in air and disposal of wastes and wastewater will comply with national regulations and international standards If noise emissions are determined to exceed the limit values, a suitable noise barrier shall be installed.
 There will be no discharge of contaminated wastewater to land or water.
 Hydrocarbon or chemical spills/leaks will be promptly contained and cleaned up to minimize their effects and consequences.
-An Emergency Response Plan will be in place before the start of the construction activities Measures must be taken per national and international regulations.
+Measures must be taken per national and international regulations.
 The impact level is significant when there is a case about public health.